truesibo/Smoke/README.md

 ### Config File

-The config file is used to define a whitelist and a blacklist for the run.
-It is stored in the yaml file format.
+The configuration is stored in a yaml file and defines a *whitelist* and a *blacklist* for the run.
 Every element in the lists will be handled as a regular expression.

-*Example amilio.yml*
+A basic example for the site *www.amilio.de* could look like this:

 ```yaml
 whitelist:
  - ^www.amilio.de^